learn-co-curriculum/big-o-lab/README.md

 For this lab we want to use our knowledge of big O to write some functions for our online store, as well as consider the time complexity of some of our existing functions.

-> Note: From this point on, we will be using big o to calculate how long an algorithm takes to run.
-If you come across other mechanisms of calculating time complexity outside of this curriculum, they are mentioning alternatives to considering the worst case scenario, which would not be big o.
-However, as explained earlier, considering worst case is preferred.
+> Note: From this point on, we will be using big O to calculate how long an algorithm takes to run.
+If you come across other mechanisms of calculating time complexity outside of this curriculum, they are mentioning alternatives to considering the worst case scenario, which would not be big O.  However, as explained earlier, considering worst case is preferred.

 When answering the questions below, please do not rely on any Javascript methods like `find`, `include`, `filter`,  `indexOf`, or `sort`.
 Methods like those operate through using loops.
 And we are trying to see where these loops occur, and the cost of them, by implementing them directly.

 ## A first example

 Let's write a function called total that will add up a list of prices.
 Essentially, we would go through each item in the list and add up each corresponding element.
-What is the big O of our function `totalArray()` below.
+What is the big O of our function `totalArray()` below?
 Try to come up with some code for the function as well as an explanation before looking.

 Take out your Learn IDE, a piece of paper, or your favorite text editor and get to it.